An Incremental Unified Framework for Small Defect Inspection: Experiments

 \textbf{Evaluation Metrics} Currently, there are two metrics for continual learning: average accuracy (ACC)~\cite{lopez2017gradient} and forgetting measure (FM)~\cite{chaudhry2018riemannian}.
-However, for individual tasks, we usually use Pixel-level AUROC, $A^{pixel}$, and Image-level AUROC, $A^{image}$, to characterize the detection accuracy.
-In this task, we combine these two goals and define four metrics, as in Eq.~\eqref{metrics1} (ACC) and Eq.~\eqref{metrics2} (FM),
+However, for individual tasks, we usually use Pixel-level AUROC, $A^{\mathbf{pix}}$, and Image-level AUROC, $A^{\mathbf{img}}$, to characterize the detection accuracy.
+In this task, we combine these two goals and define four metrics, as in Eq.~\eqref{metrics1},